sbose13/VOMS/README.md

 Flowchart showing the complete working process of the proposed model
 # Blockchain Node Network For Proposed Model

 The Nodes are the core of the Blockchain structure.
 The Nodes participate in the Blockchain network and thus validate the data transactions that happen on the network.
 This is what makes the Blockchain Network decentralized and secure.
-The Node network for our proposed model is shown in Fig. 4.
+The Node network for our proposed model is shown in Figure.

 ![image](https://github.com/sbose13/VOMS/assets/114461661/046e48d2-b039-4665-a343-8ff3a85abaf5)